Open source eCommerce software—like other business software—can make or break you.

 While Magento Open Source is free, you will need to purchase a payment processor, domain name, and security certificate in order to get your store online and keep it safe.

 For businesses with less technological experience / resources, Magento offers a paid, non-open source solution—Magento Commerce Starter—with pricing starting at $2,000 per month.
+Curious about comparable software solutions?
+These Magento Commerce alternatives might be what you are looking for.

 Screenshot of OpenCart’s admin dashboard.